DroidTest/TimeMachine/README.md

 ```
 apply plugin: 'jacoco'
 ```
-Second, add JacocoInstrument directory we provide to source code directory.
+Second, add "JacocoInstrument" directory we provide in JacocoIntegration to source code directory.
+Don't forget to add package name in these classes.
 ```
 JacocoInstrument
 ├── FinishListener.java